 UHT Filing Requirements & Penalties

 Owners of residential property impacted by UHT will need to file an annual return by April 30th of the following calendar year.
 Failure to file the return by this date could result in a penalty of at least $5,000 for individuals and $10,000 otherwise, even if no UHT is owing.
 This means that an owner’s first return, in respect to a residential property for the calendar year 2022, would be due on or before April 30th, 2023.
+However, CRA is making an exception for 2022 filings where no penalty or interest will be applied if the return is filed or the UHT is paid by October 31, 2023.

 If an owner qualifies for an exemption, but is not an excluded owner, the return still has to be filed and penalties still apply.
 This is true even if the calculated tax is nil due to the exemption, so filing a return will be crucial.